ng-Classic/ng-classic/aio/content/guide/doc-update-overview.md

-# Overview of Angular documentation editorial workflow
+# Overview of Angular Classicdocumentation editorial workflow

-This section describes the process of making major changes to the Angular documentation.
+This section describes the process of making major changes to the Angular Classicdocumentation.
-It also describes how Angular documentation is stored, built, revised, and tested.
+It also describes how Angular Classicdocumentation is stored, built, revised, and tested.

-The following diagram illustrates the workflow for revising Angular documentation.
+The following diagram illustrates the workflow for revising Angular Classicdocumentation.
 The steps are summarized below and described in the topics of this section.

 <div class="lightbox">